vannut/statamic-peak-docs/docs/features/social-images-generation.md

 ## Redis as queue driver
 The actual generation of the images is a job, so it's queued when you use Redis.
 To enable Redis as a queue driver make sure it's installed on your server.
 When you use Ploi or Forge this is done automatically.

 Enable Redis by setting `QUEUE_CONNECTION=redis` in your `.env` file.
 Make sure you start a queue worker in Ploi or Forge for your current site.
-Use `redis` as a connection and set the corrent `environment`.
+Use `redis` as a connection and set the current `environment`.

 ## Generate the images